-For that indicator, The World Bank provides data for Russia from 1989 to 2016.
-The average value for Russia during that period was 6.67 percent with a minumum of 3.67 percent in 2012 and a maximum of 16.81 percent in 1989.
+For that indicator, we provide data for Russia from 1989 to 2019.
+The average value for Russia during that period was 5.73 percent with a minimum of 2.93 percent in 2012 and a maximum of 15.6 percent in 1989.

 The importance of agriculture in the economy of Russia and other countries is measured as the value added of the agricultural sector as percent of GDP.
 Agriculture includes forestry, hunting, and fishing, as well as the cultivation of crops and livestock production.

 Definition: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
-The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
-Note: For VAB countries, gross value added at factor cost is used as the denominator.
+The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3 or 4.